librato/librato-logreporter/README.md

     # increment with a custom source
     Librato.increment 'user.purchases', :source => user.id

-Other things you might track this way: user signups, requests of a certain type or to a certain route, total jobs queued or processed, emails sent or received
+Other things you might track this way: user activity, requests of a certain type or to a certain route, total jobs queued or processed, emails sent or received

-###### Sporadic Increment Reporting

-TODO: Document this behavior

 #### measure